cloud66/help-old/_posts/building-your-stack/getting-started-with-manifest-files.md

 <h3 id="thirdtwo">Third Level (2): Servers</h3>

 As well as stack level configurations, manifest files can have settings per server as well.
 The **servers** section is where those settings are specified.
-Here is an example to specify the cloud vendor, region, server size and server name for one of your Rails servers:
+Here is an example to specify the cloud vendor, region, server size and server name for one of your Docker servers:

 <pre class="prettyprint">
 production:
-    rails:
+    docker:
         servers:
             server:
                 unique_name: app